 Introductory resources and reference materials to help acquaint you with rights and wellbeing at work.

-The UN Guiding Principles on Business and Human Rights are a set of guidelines created to help states and companies to prevent, address, and remedy human rights abuses committed in business operations.
-The principles outline three pillars for safeguarding the wellbeing of workers: the state's duty to protect human rights; the responsibility of businesses to respect human rights; and access to remedy for victims of business-related abuses.
-This document is a foundational piece for any company that commits to affirming and advancing the rights of workers.
+The UN Guiding Principles on Business and Human Rights, also known as the “Protect, Respect, and Remedy Framework,” set out 31 principles for states and companies to prevent, address, and remedy human rights abuses committed in business operations and the communities around them.
+The framework is founded on three pillars: the state's duty to protect human rights; the responsibility of businesses to respect human rights; and access to remedy for victims of business-related abuses.
+This document is a foundational piece for companies on how to respect and advance worker and community human rights.

 This declaration commits member states to respect and promote four categories of principles and universal rights: the freedom of association and the effective recognition of the right to collective bargaining; the elimination of forced or compulsory labour; the abolition of child labour; and the elimination of discrimination in respect of employment and occupation.
 These commitments are supported by annual review reports, global reports, and technical cooperation projects that will help you to do your part in achieving the full realisation of the Declaration's objectives.